 The reason I call this a RAW granola is that I’ve loaded it with nuts and seeds.
 This is also my issues with traditional store bought granola’s (and most granola recipes you find on pinterest) is that they all contain nuts/seeds but have all been baked!!
 Sadly, nuts and seeds are SUPER nutrient dense but are also SUPER heat sensitive!
 So when we bake or even leave nuts/seeds at room temperature for too long, we damage the oils and cause them to go rancid – which in return creates free radicals in the body and actually do MORE harm than good!
 Not so nutrient dense after all!

-So, with that being said, enjoy this Raw, Sugar-Free Granola recipe and PLEASE keep it in the refrigerator for storage and quick/easy access!
+So, with that being said, enjoy this Raw, Sugar-Free Granola recipe and PLEASE keep it in the refrigerator for safer longer storage and quick/easy access!

-- 4.5 cups base (I use quinoa crisps and buckwheat groats however you can use oats, amaranth puffs, barley flakes or a variety of these!)
+- 4.5 cups base (think quinoa crisps, buckwheat groats, oats, amaranth puffs, barley flakes..)

-- 2 cups dried fruit (I use a variety of blueberries, coconut flakes, goji berries, golden berries, etc.)
+- 2 cups dried fruit (think blueberries, coconut flakes, goji berries, golden berries..) or top with seasonal fresh fruit when serving

 - 1/2 cup chia seeds